An abstract approximation tool for mixed-dimensional and equidimensional modeling: Constructing cochain maps

 Moreover, this construction can be done more generally without the use of a Riemannian metric for smooth manifold, by defining the normal bundle as the quotient bundle $N\Omega = TM|_\Omega/T\Omega$.
 This defines the topology of the normal bundle.

 We define the map $E: N\Omega \to \R^n$ by

 A \emph{tubular neighborhood} of $\Omega$ is a neighborhood $U_\Omega \subset \R^n$ containing $\Omega$, which is diffeomorphic under $E$ to

 where $\epsilon: \Omega \to \R$ is a positive continuous function. \begin{theorem} Every submanifold $\Omega$ embedded into $\R^n$ has a tubular neighborhood. \end{theorem} For proof of this claim, see \cite[Theorem 5.2]{hirsch2012differential} or \cite[Theorem 6.17]{lee2012smooth}.
-This means that we assign a normal tubular neighborhood to each $(n-p)$-simplex, with $p$-dimensional normal space.
+This means that we are able to assign a normal tubular neighborhood to each $(n-p)$-simplex, with $p$-dimensional normal space.

 There are different ways to construct the open covers for a given simplicial geometry $\{\Omega_i\}_{i \in \Ic}$.
 One method for constructing an open cover is to assign a normal tubular neighborhood to each lower-dimensional simplex.
-Subsets of these tubular neighborhoods are chosen in such a way that they glue together to a simply-connected open set $U_i$.
+Subsets of these tubular neighborhoods are chosen in such a way that they glue together to a simply connected open set $U_i$.